kmdivi/finviz-go/README.md

-Get a screenshot of the argument page
+Get a screenshot of the argument page and post the image to slack

 ```
 $ go run main.go [URL]